The 20 Best New Musical Artists of 2014

 Banks

 With a major nomination from BBC Sound of 2013, Banks shaped up to be one of the highlights of 2014 due to her eclectic mixture of R&B, electronic, trip-hop, and dream pop.
 With a critically lauded album in 2014, Goddess Banks fused these genres and delivered a solid release.
 With songs that range from perfect balladry (“Brain”) to amazing simplicity (“Stick”), Banks’ debut is definitely a great one.
-And although critics thought it was rather similar to her contemporaries (Jessie Ware, FKA Twigs, Kelela), Banks truly carved out a niche of her own: electronic-influenced R&B that balances its way between The Weeknd and Aaliyah. – Devone Jones
+And although critics thought it was rather similar to her contemporaries (Jessie Ware, FKA Twigs, Kelela), Banks truly carved out a niche of her own: electronic-influenced R&B that balances its way between the Weeknd and Aaliyah. – Devone Jones

 Battle Trance

-At times, such as the turbulent section in the first movement of the piece, these men sound as if they’ve just opened the gates of hell and let all of its fury roar out of their saxophones.
+At times, such as the turbulent section in the piece’s first movement, these men sound as if they’ve just opened the gates of hell and let all of its fury roar out of their saxophones.
 This music truly lives up to its title; at just over 40 minutes, Battle Trance sculpt a palace of wind and sound, taking (and sometimes forcing) the listener through an audiovisual feast, a tour de force of avant-garde classical music.
 The press materials for Palace of Wind claim that Laplante created Battle Trance after “literally awoke with the crystal clear vision that he needed to start an ensemble” with the three gentlemen he brought on for this project.
 What mysterious force of the universe led Laplante to think this?
 The world might never know.
 But one spin of Palace of Wind will make it clear that this project was indeed destined, for music this innovative and stunning doesn’t happen randomly. – Brice Ezell

 Clipping

-Clipping. isn’t as new as us; most listeners didn’t hear about it until CLPPNG, its first big-house record, hit the shelves this summer.
+Clipping isn’t as new as us; most listeners didn’t hear about it until CLPPNG, its first big-house record, hit the shelves this summer.
 Yet the rap group is still in its formative stages, and 2014 was a new beginning for it.
 The year introduced a new and innovative angle to their formerly abrasive take on hip-hop.
 To clipping., accessibility is as volatile a tool as any other, because it means more will get in line to hear the protests.

 Songs like “Summertime” are immediately appreciable but offer sizable depth as well.
 Clipping. is just now getting noticed because it’s just now started to approach its music from the listener’s perspective.
 If music is a form of communication, a message sent from one party to another to be deciphered by the listener, then clipping. is a purveyor of an exceedingly exact memo: not all is how it appears.
 There are innumerable paradoxes in the world, and we’ll need to keep our eyes peeled in order to catch onto them.
 Clipping. knows this because it’s been on the other end of the line this whole time, heeding the narratives of their choice of hip-hop artists in order to arm its own armada. – Jacob Royal